StrikingLoo/strikingloo.github.io/_posts/2022-09-21-reinforcement-learning-beginners.md

 - My article on [Proximal Policy Optimization](/wiki/proximal-policy-optimization) if you are looking for something more advanced.
 It covers a recent paper by OpenAI describing the current state of the art (as of 2022).

-_If this post was useful or interesting, please share it on social media!_
+_If this post was useful or interesting, please share it on social media._